ANIRUDH-333/Self-Balancing-Robot/README.md

 To resolve this problem artificial horizon is used.
 It is referred to as gyros or artificial horizons, operated with a gyroscope that indicates at which level aircraft are oriented to the earth.

+# Wanna run and play?
+Go and find the codes for [Artificial Horizon](Artidicial%20Horizon) and [Self Balancing Robot](Self%20Balancing%20Robot) in these folders and their Readme files for help to run the codes.

 # Contributors
 <details>
 <summary> Anirudh Edpuganti</summary>